David Endicott Putnam

 David Endicott Putnam (December 10, 1898 – September 12, 1918) was an American flying ace of World War I. He was known as the “Ace of Aces,” for thirteen confirmed kills, and thirty cumulative unconfirmed.
 He was shot down by German ace Georg von Hantelmann.

-Life
+Early life

 A descendant of General Israel Putnam, he was born December 10, 1898, at Jamaica Plain, Massachusetts, the son of Frederick H. Putnam and Jenet Hallowell.

 He attended Harvard University and was to graduate Harvard Class of 1920, but instead went overseas and joined the French Foreign Legion.
 He was posthumously awarded a War Degree (S.B.) by Harvard.